alexwalterhiggins/TSRCT/TSRCT White Paper.md

 - **Proccess:** Encompasses the procedures and workflows that are being transformed or enhanced through AI.
 Leverages methodologies and processes for AI project management, including agile practices, feedback loops, and iteration strategies that facilitate smooth AI integration. *Addresses organizational processes*.

 - **System:** Refers to the technological infrastructure and systems that support AI implementation.
-Considers the organization’s broader system, including financial resources, IT infrastructure, and regulatory considerations.
-Identify investments required to support AI initiatives sustainably. *Addresses technological systems*.
+Considers the organization’s broader system, including logistical resources, IT infrastructure, and regulatory considerations.
+Identifies hardware and software system requirements to support AI initiatives sustainably. *Addresses technological systems*.

 #### 3. Relational Dimension